omar562/schoolida/README.md

 # Schoolida

 Schoolida is a famous school in Lebanon.
-Because of the current situation in Lebanon, Schoolida was obliged to send its staff and students to their homes.
+Because of the current corona situation, Schoolida was obliged to send its staff and students to their homes.
 This did not only affect the teacher-student communication, but also the communication in between staff.
-Having said this, Schoolida is looking to implement an online system that manages the school.
+Having this, Schoolida is looking to implement an online system that manages the school.

 Schoolida’s staff consists of: